 - 53. This section discusses the findings of the MAPS assessment of the public procurement system for general government procurements.
-These findings (main strengths, gaps, recommendations and red flags for each pillar and indicator) are based on the qualitative review and quantitative analysis set out in the MAPS. - 54.
+These findings (main strengths, gaps, recommendations and red flags for each pillar and indicator) are based on the qualitative review and quantitative analysis set out in the MAPS.
+Overview for each sub-indicator also identifies gaps with high, medium and low risk level (H/M/L) and recommendations. - 54.
 As noted above, this is Volume I of the MAPS assessment.
 It covers the public procurement system governed by the PPL enacted in 2015 along with related regulations, the amendment to the PPL enacted in December 26, 2018, and subsequent changes to the regulations and procedures that were put into effect between January and March 2019.
 It does not cover procurement governed by separate rules and regulations applied by the Sovereign Wealth Fund SK, which are entity specific.
 A separate assessment of the procurement framework used by Samruk-Kazyna has been carried out by OECD, supported by the EBRD and its findings and recommendations are presented in the following Volume II of this assessment section.